leocg/Hackintosh-Dell-G5-5590/README.md

   - Legacy BOOTx64: Use this if you don't want to change OpenCore entry on BIOS.
 I recommend using a version without BOOTx64.efi, loading OpenCore.efi directly. **Read section Updating from OpenCore 0.6.8**
 - Open config.plist and make some changes:
   - If you want to enable verbose mode during installation, go to NVRAM->Add->7C436110-AB2A-4BBB-A880-FE41995C9F82, and insert **-v** on **boot-args**.
 To disable verbose mode, just remove -v parameter.
-  - Generate your MacBookPro15,2 serials using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS/) and insert it into your config.plist (under PlatformInfo->Generic).
-You need to update MLB, SystemSerialNumber and SystemUUID
+  - Generate your ~~MacBookPro15,2~~ **MacBookPro16,1** serials using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS/) and insert it into your config.plist (under PlatformInfo->Generic).
+You need to update MLB, SystemSerialNumber and SystemUUID.
+    * With Version 3.0 the issue with external monitor only working with 15,2 SMBIOS was resolved, now I'm using 16,1 SMBIOS, this one have exactly the same CPU as ours.
   - It's recommended to [disable CFG Lock in bios using MobGrubShell](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html).
 If you disabled it, don't change the lines below.
 In case you don't want to mess with it, you have to change 2 properties under Kernel->Quirks:
     - AppleCpuPmCfgLock to **YES** or **1**
     - AppleXcpmCfgLock to **YES** or **1**